Disable or modify automated backups for your Android app

-To limit unexpected behavior from your application when invalidateExistingUser: true, if the backup is outdated, or if you are testing, you should either disable automated backups or exclude the appropriate SDK files from full backup.
+All Android versions starting from Android 6.0 (API level 23) back up your app’s data files and then automatically restore them when the app is reinstalled.
+To limit unexpected behavior from your application when invalidateExistingUser: true, if the backup is outdated, or if you are testing, you should either disable automated backups or exclude appropriate SDK files from full backup.

 <application android:allowBackup="false" ...

-You do this by adding an .xml file with backup rules to your app, and then specifying that .xml file in the AndroidManifest.xml file:
+If your application must allow backups, be sure to exclude appropriate SDK files from full backup.
+To do this, add an .xml file with backup rules to your app, and then specify that .xml file in the AndroidManifest.xml file:

 <application android:fullBackupContent="@xml/my_backup_rules"...